Deferring Wages and Labor Supply in Malawi

 This study takes place in Malawi in partnership with Lujeri Tea Estates, a large agricultural firm in Malawi.
 Workers who pick tea are paid piece-rate wages during the main harvesting season, which lasts from December to April.
 Wages in the off-season are lower because tea growth is limited.
 Workers tend to have higher demand for savings during the main harvesting season to support their households during the off-season when income is lower, but also to save up for bigger purchases such as household materials or school fees.

-Around half of Lujeri workers participate in informal rotating savings groups during the main agricultural season.
-Members of the group take turns at receiving the regular contributions of all other members.
-Among non-participating workers lack of trust is cited as a major reason for not participating.
-Offering direct deposit into mobile money accounts, with and without a deferral option, could make it easier for workers to save during the main season, since mobile money accounts ease the problem of trust while also helping workers put money aside.
-This may encourage workers to work more during the main season, if it helps them reach their financial goals.
+Around half of Lujeri workers participate in informal rotating savings groups (ROSCAs) during the main agricultural season.
+Members of the group take turns receiving the regular contributions of all other members.
+Workers who are not members cite lack of trust as a major reason for not participating.
+Deferred wages may be seen as a more secure savings mechanism than these groups.

-Researchers are implementing a randomized evaluation to study the effects of deferred wages and mobile savings accounts both on workers’ investments, consumption, and wellbeing, as well as on the labor supply.
+Researchers partnered with Lujeri Tea Estates to implement a randomized evaluation to study the effects of offering deferred wages on workers’ investments, consumption, well-being, and productivity at work.